AryanDhull-IIITD/Odin-Recipes/README.md

 3. **Images**
    Each recipe page is visually enhanced with images that complement the ingredients and final dish.

+4. **Styling**
+   I regularly add more and more styles and designs via CSS.

 ## How to Use